Ph.D. in Psychology admissions

 - May 31: Persons selected as alternates will be notified of our final decision

 Applicants will be asked to submit the following items electronically.

-- Digital transcripts
+- Digital transcripts and GPA requirements

 Applicants must upload official or unofficial transcripts from ALL previous institutions (including Wayne State if you previously attended classes here).
 Official transcripts are required only for admitted applicants.